-Outbound strategies for generating leads are when you reach out en masse to try to find leads.
+Outbound strategies for generating leads are when you reach out to prospects to find leads.
 Advertising is a classic example of outbound lead generation because the potential lead isn’t necessarily interested in your product at the moment they see the ad, but your goal is to make them aware of your business and provide them with an incentive to connect with you.
 In that sense, you are reaching out to the lead, instead of having them come to you.

 A few of the most common outbound lead generation tactics include: